tku137/dotfiles/nvim/.config/nvim/ai/codecompanion/rules/task/write-docs.md

    - Ensure the doc matches the actual code behavior.
    - Call out assumptions explicitly.
    - End with a short “Next steps / TODOs” section if relevant.

-## Output rules

-- Keep tone impersonal and concise.
-- Use headings that fit the content (no excessive verbosity).
-- If the user asked for file creation/update, clearly state the intended file path(s) in your final response.